hamzahik/wakanda-paas-doc/docs/application_dashboard.rst

 Summary
 =======

-The summary block displays the current information related to the git repository
+The summary block displays the current information related to the git repository as well as RAM and Disk currently in use by your application

 .. image:: images/2_git_repository.png
 	:align: center

-or the RAM and Disk currently in use by your application

 .. image:: images/3_memory_disk_statistics.png
 	:align: center

-It will help you to make the correct decisions to scale your application up and down.
+It will help you make the correct decisions about scaling your application up and down.

 Application logs
 ================